Azure/azure-quickstart-templates/quickstarts/microsoft.machinelearningservices/aistudio-entraid-passthrough/README.md

 ---
-description: This set of templates demonstrates how to set up Azure AI Studio with EntraID auth for connectings.
-This example shows public internet access enabled, Microsoft-managed keys for encryption and Microsoft-managed identity configuration for the AI resource.
+description: This set of templates demonstrates how to set up Azure AI Studio with the basic setup, meaning with public internet access enabled, Microsoft-managed keys for encryption and Microsoft-managed identity configuration for the AI resource.
 page_type: sample
 products:
 - azure